MeghaBharti/Sentiment-Analysis-IMDB-Classification/README.md

 - BERT (Transformer-based deep learning model)

 ## Dataset:
-The IMDB dataset contains movie reviews and sentiment labels (positive/negative).
+The dataset used is the [IMDB Dataset](https://www.kaggle.com/saeedazimi/imdb-dataset), which contains movie reviews and their corresponding sentiment labels ('positive' or 'negative').

 ## Installation: